mapbender/mapbender-workshop/README.md

 * the workshop files work with Mapbender 4.0.x
 * mapbender-workshop provides a bundle that can be used for individualized design templates
 * you can use this for the adaptation of the frontend and backend
-* currently this bundle is used in workshops and various projects
+* currently this bundle is used in workshops
 * the workshop repository also contains some more demo applications

 ## Digitizer Demo

-If you would like to try the digitize demo you need a PostgreSQL database with the demo tables.
+If you would like to try the Digitize Demo application you need a PostgreSQL database with the demo tables.

 You can either:
 * load the database backup (PostgreSQL 13/PostGIS 3.1) https://github.com/mapbender/mapbender-workshop/geobasis.backup
 * Or create the tables as defined in the documentation https://doc.mapbender.org/en/functions/editing/digitizer.html#sql-for-the-demo-tables

-## How to activate the workshopDemoBundle
+## How to activate the WorkshopDemoBundle

+* please note that you have an additional application directory (mapbender/application/) if you use the git installation

 ### 1. Copy the directory src/Workshop to mapbender/src/

 ### 2. activate composer autoload for the Workshop directory